Research course

 Course content

-There is a strong emphasis on individualised learning and critical reflection.
-You will engage at an advanced level with varied academic and professional issues relevant to your own practice.
-You will develop the three key skills of independent learning, independent research, and sustained critical and self-reflexive analysis.
+On the course, you will engage at an advanced level with a range of academic and professional issues relevant to your own practice.
+You will develop the three key skills of independent learning, independent research, and sustained critical, reflexive analysis.
+Tutors are here to guide, support and challenge you, but there is a strong emphasis on independent learning and critical reflection.

 The programme is divided into two Phases.
-Phase One is the Taught Phase.
-You undertake three ‘strands’ of taught study, organised into six modules (20 credits each).
-You will also write substantial research Proposal (60 credits), during this Phase.
+Phase One is known as the Taught Phase.
+In this phase you undertake three ‘strands’ of taught study, organised into six modules (20 credits each).
+You will also write substantial Research Proposal (60 credits), during this Phase.
 The Proposal forms the foundation for Phase Two, the Research Phase.
-Here, you undertake a supervised thesis project, much like a traditional PhD student would.
+In this phase, you undertake a supervised thesis project, much like a traditional PhD student would.
+Your research should aim to have a positive impact on professional practice and/or policy.

 Information for international students